lreimer/hands-on-undo/README.md

 ## Usage

+In order to use this demo, you must first obtain the official LR4J recorder and replay component archives from Undo.
+Extract the recorder archive files into the `libs/` directory.
+Put the replay archive into the `replay/` directory.

 ```bash
 # NOTE: make sure to have the lr4j record ZIP content in the libs/ directory
 # build without or with tests